Bhatia caste: History

 Bhatias along with Khatris and Lohanas were prominent merchants who had contacts right from Volga River (Russia) to Kolkata (India) The Bhatias, who had been associated in particular with the Multan area in Sindh, were historically merchants and they probably formed part of the earliest Indian diaspora found in Central Asia, together with the Bohra and the Lohana communities.
 Their emergence as a significant merchant group pre-dates the 17th century and certainly by the time that India became subject to colonial rule, the Bhatias and the other two early diaspora communities had established trade and moneylending networks that, according to Scott Levi, who specialises in the history of Central Asia, "... extended across Afghanistan, Central Asia, and eventually reached even beyond the Arabian Peninsula and East Africa to the Caribbean islands in the west, and to Southeast Asia and China in the east."
 Bhatias of Thatta (Sindh) established a colony in Muscat (Oman) where they conducted international trade between Arabian peninsula and India.

 During the Battle of Chamkaur, 5 out of the 40 Punjabi soldiers were Sikh Bhatias.
 They fought against a large army of Mughals.
 During the Battle of Mukstar, 40 Punjabis laid down their lives fighting against the Mughals.
 Out of the 25 soldiers whose caste is recorded, 3 soldiers belonged to Sikh Bhatia families.

+Formerly the Bhāṭiyās were non-vegetarian.